Close

 Emergency Ready: A Contractor’s Guide to Commercial Emergency Lights

-Commercial emergency lightsAn actual emergency isn’t the time to learn your lights aren’t working as expected.
+What’s the worst time to find out your commercial emergency lights aren’t working as expected?

 Lately, emergency lighting has risen to the top of many companies’ to-do lists, and for good reason.
-Power outages from severe weather have doubled in the past twenty years.
+Power outages from severe weather have doubled in the past 10 years.
 Not to mention we now have to consider breakdowns in our nation’s aging electricity infrastructure or interruptions from solar flares!

 In short, periodic power outages are becoming a fact of life.